Chef Dennis

 When it comes to cooking, it’s about the ingredients and the technique.
 In this case, the ingredients are minimal and the cooking technique is easy to follow.
 What makes this sauce exceptional is letting it simmer and build the rich flavors that we love.

-What do I need to make restaurant-style spaghetti sauce?
+• Ingredients to make restaurant-style spaghetti sauce

 ingredients to make recipe